efene/efene.github.io/_sources/language-introduction.txt

 arguments but where we don't care about those values, it's kind of a catch all, clause.
 We use it to return when the argument is not a boolean.

-Here is an alternative way of writting that function:
+Here is an alternative way of writing that function:

 .. code-block:: javascript